-Additionally, virtually every foreign jurisdiction in which our current or potential future customers may operate has established privacy and data security laws, rules, and regulations.
-The European Union, or EU, has adopted the General Data Protection Regulation, or GDPR, which went into effect on May 25, 2018.
+Additionally, virtually every foreign jurisdiction in which our current or potential future customers may operate has established privacy or data security laws, rules, and regulations.
+The European Union, or EU, has adopted the General Data Protection Regulation, or GDPR.
 Among other requirements, the GDPR regulates transfers of personally identifiable information from the EU to non-EU countries, such as the United States.
-Under the GDPR, fines of up to €20 million or up to 4% of the annual global revenue of the noncompliant company, whichever is greater, could be imposed for violations of certain GDPR requirements.
-Moreover, individuals can claim damages as a result of GDPR violations.
+Under the GDPR, fines of up to ε 20 million or up to 4% of the annual global revenue of the noncompliant company, whichever is greater, could be imposed for violations of certain GDPR requirements.
+Moreover, individuals may claim damages as a result of GDPR violations.
 Other jurisdictions outside the EU are similarly introducing or enhancing privacy and data security laws, rules, and regulations, which may increase the risks associated with non-compliance.
-Certain current or potential future customers are subject to the GDPR and we may be required to assist such customers with their compliance obligations.
-While we are not currently subject to the GDPR ourselves, many of our customers are subject to the GDPR.
-We may be required to expend resources to assist our customers with such compliance obligations.
-Assisting our customers in complying with the GDPR, or complying with the GDPR ourselves if we expand our business to the EU in the future, may cause us to incur substantial operational costs or require us to change our business practices to maintain such information in the European Economic Area.
+While we are not currently subject to the GDPR ourselves, many of our customers are subject to the GDPR, and we may be required to assist such customers with their compliance obligations.
+Assisting our customers in complying with the GDPR, or complying with the GDPR ourselves if we expand our business to the EU in the future, may cause us to incur substantial operational costs or require us to change our business practices to maintain such information in the European Economic Area, or EEA.

 We previously relied upon the EU-U.S. Privacy Shield program to legitimize certain transfers of personal data from the EU and EEA to the United States pursuant to the GDPR.
 However, on July 16, 2020, the Court of Justice of the European Union, or the CJEU, invalidated the EU-U.S. Privacy Shield program.
 As a result of this decision, companies that previously relied upon Privacy Shield will be required to use another GDPR-approved method to legitimize transfers of personal data to the United States and other third countries in compliance with the GDPR.
-Although in its ruling about the Privacy Shield, the CJEU deemed that the Standard Contractual Clauses, or SCCs, approved by the European Commission for transfers of personal data between EU controllers and non-EU processors, such as us, are valid, the CJEU also noted that transfers made pursuant to the SCCs need to be analyzed on a case-by-case basis to ensure EU standards of data protection are met in the jurisdiction where the data importer is based, and there continue to be concerns about whether the SCCs will face additional challenges.
-On June 4, 2021, the European Commission published new versions of the SCCs, which seek to address the issues identified by the CJEU's decision and provide further details regarding the transfer assessments that the parties are required to conduct when implementing the new SCCs.
+Although in its ruling about the Privacy Shield, the CJEU deemed that the Standard Contractual Clauses, or SCCs, approved by the European Commission for transfers of personal data between EU controllers and non-EU processors, such as us, are valid, the CJEU also noted that transfers made pursuant to the SCCs need to be analyzed on a case-by-case basis to ensure EU standards of data protection are met in the jurisdiction where the data importer is based.
+On June 4, 2021, the European Commission published new versions of the SCCs, which have been required of all new transfers of personal data from the EEA to third countries (including the United States) since September 2021, and must be used for all existing transfers of personal data from the EU to third countries relying on the prior versions of the SCCs as of December 2022.
+The new versions of the SCCs seek to address the issues identified by the CJEU's decision and provide further details regarding the transfer assessments that the parties are required to conduct when implementing the new SCCs.
 However, there continue to be concerns about whether the SCCs and other mechanisms will face additional challenges.
-Until the remaining legal uncertainties regarding how to legally continue these transfers are settled, and despite not being currently subject to the GDPR, we will continue to face uncertainty as to whether efforts to comply with European transfer restrictions will be sufficient.
-This and other future developments regarding the flow of data across borders could increase the cost and complexity of delivering our products and services in some markets and may lead to governmental enforcement actions, litigation, fines and penalties or adverse publicity, which could have an adverse effect on our reputation and business.